jasonpereira96/java-interpreter/README.md

 if A is empty then,
 A intersection B -> empty set

-if A is undefined then,
+if A is not known yet then,
 A intersection A -> A

-if A is undefined then,
+if A is not known yet then,
 A U A -> A

-if A and B are undefined then,
+if A and B are not known yet then,
 A - B -> A
 ```